lizzieinvancouver/bayes2025/coursenotes/bayes2025_daytoday.md

 # Day to day ....

+## Need to cover ...
+- Counterfactuals
+- Don't use bar charts
+- Many types of Bayesians (examples of Gelman vs. wildlife folks, versus DAG lovers etc.)

+## Week 1 MUST cover (see homework) ...
+- What is a parameter (how many in linear regression)
+- What is n of data
+- lm and stan_lm (quickly)
+- What is an effect size?
+- Students enrolled need to have me add them to the Git repo (and if they have better ideas of how I should do this in the future, they can tell me)

 ## Day 1
 - What is Bayes (intro, including: equations, fac vs. obligate)
-- Overview of workflow
+- Overview of workflow (on board)
 - (After break) Simulate data together

 Activities:
-- Review a reent roject of yours: what parts of workflow did you follow or not?
+- Review a recent roject of yours: what parts of workflow did you follow or not?
 Which do you think matter the most?
 - Simulating data!

 ## Day 2